 It's about building a community of women on parallel paths.

 It's about regaining our voices and reconnecting with our lives.

 Workshops are designed for women who have never written and those who have always written.
-For those who wish to write from home, we have a monthly on-line writing challenge.

 We hope you'll join us.

 one of filmmaker Betsy's oldest and dearest friends was in treatment for breast cancer.
 From miles away, she witnessed profound shifts in her friend's life - overwhelming worries for family, emotional and physical fatigue, reordering of priorities - all of which were difficult and exhausting to put into words....especially when the person on the receiving end of that conversation met each revelation with questions of their own.